 A jumbo loan is any mortgage that is larger than the conforming loan limits set by the Federal Housing Finance Agency (FHFA).
 Because jumbo loans exceed the conforming loan limits, they are often referred to as non-conforming loans.
 The federal government won’t insure or service jumbo mortgages, so mortgages backed by the Federal Housing Administration (i.e., FHA loans) need to meet the conforming loan limits.

 Also, the federally backed mortgage companies Fannie Mae and Freddie Mac won’t service or guarantee these loans.
-Since lenders can’t sell jumbo loans to Fannie or Freddie, they’re viewed as more risky mortgages and usually have higher interest rates.
+Since lenders can’t sell jumbo loans to Fannie or Freddie, they’re viewed as more risky mortgages and usually have higher mortgage rates.

 Jumbo Loan Requirements